JenitaAlice/SwiftManager/README.md

 ## Usage:-

-In code import MSILLib SDK like so:
+In code import MSXTREAMLIB SDK like so:

 ```
-import MSILLib
+import MSXTREAMLIB
 ```

 ### Socket Connection